 As a True Blue customer, you will have access to an online customer administration area where you will be guided through your entire application process.
 You can see the status of your life insurance policy as it goes through the approval process.
 You will know if and when it has been approved, if it is still waiting on signatures, etc.

 When you have an active policy, you can simply download all the policy information, including the contact information for the insurance company you have selected.
 You can email your beneficiary the details of the policy and be certain they will be able to collect on it.

-Contact True Blue Life Insurance at 1-866-816-2100 to discuss your options for not only naming a beneficiary, but also making sure that beneficiary is paid as you intended.
+Contact True Blue Life Insurance at 1-866-816-2100 to discuss your options for not only naming a beneficiary but also making sure that the beneficiary is paid as you intended.